New 2025 Hyundai Santa Fe Plug-in Hybrid to get 62 miles of EV range: Report

 Styling

-Visually, the 2025 Hyundai Santa Fe Plug-in Hybrid doesn’t differ much from its hybrid counterpart, which has been confirmed to go on sale in the U.S. in Spring 2024.
+Visually, the 2025 Hyundai Santa Fe Plug-in Hybrid doesn’t differ much from its hybrid counterpart, which is already on sale.
 Where the latter has a “hybrid” badge on the liftgate, the former reads “plug-in hybrid.”
 Apart from that, it has a cover in the right-side rear quarter panel to secure its charging port.

 Interior